FlorianMichael/BaseProject/README.md

 ## Final steps
 - Change all mentions of `BaseProject` to your project name.
 - Change the maven coordinates in the `gradle.properties` file.
-- Change the author in all files.
-(Replace `FlorianMichael/EnZaXD` with your own name)
+- Change the author/email in all files.
+(Replace `FlorianMichael/EnZaXD` with your own name, ...)
 - Update the license header located in `.idea/copyright/Apache_2_0.xml`
 - Update the publishing section in the build.gradle file.
 - Delete the all sections between the `Setup the required environment variables` and `Final steps` sections.